insin/newforms/docs/forms_api.rst

       :return:
          ``true`` if the <form> data is valid, ``false`` otherwise.

+      .. versionadded:: 0.6

    .. js:function:: BaseForm#reset([initialData])

+      Resets the form to its initial render state, optionally giving it new initial data.

+      :param Object initialData:
+         new initial data for the form.

       .. versionadded:: 0.6

-      Resets the form to its initial render state.

-      :param Object initialData:
-         new initial data for the form can optionally be specified.

    .. js:function:: BaseForm#setData(data[, kwargs])

-      .. versionadded:: 0.5

-      Replaces the form's :js:attr:`form.data` with the given data (and flips :js:attr:`form.isBound` to true, if necessary) and triggers form cleaning and validation, returning the result of ``form.isValid()``.
+      Replaces the form's :js:attr:`form.data` with the given data (and flips :js:attr:`form.isInitialRender` to ``false``, if necessary) and triggers form cleaning and validation, returning the result of ``form.isValid()``.

       :param Object data: new input data for the form